 The extra-curricular programme that exists within the school is outstanding.
 The Music and Drama departments have a national reputation.
 Excellence in a variety of competitive sports at all ages is achieved and outdoor education including the Bronze and Gold Award on the Duke of Edinburgh Scheme, is at the forefront of what is offered to all students.
-In addition there are a variety of trips to national, european and worldwide destinations that take place each year which support students in their learning as well as all round education.
+In addition there are a variety of trips to national, European and worldwide destinations that take place each year which support students in their learning as well as all round education.

+St. Aidan's never loses sight of its essential inclusivity and we have an excellent reputation for supporting Special Educational Need students of all abilities who flourish in this school.
 Clearly, given the foundation of the school, St. Aidan's places particular emphasis on high quality Religious Studies and Christian assemblies.
 The way in which the school is organised and run, as well as the relationship between the students themselves and their teachers, is based on the Christian ethos that pervades every aspect of the school life.
 Religious Studies enjoys high status within the St. Aidan's curriculum with students studying the subject up to GCSE level achieving results that are among the best in the country.
 At the same time, much of our personal, social and citizenship programme is delivered under the Religious Studies umbrella with highly qualified staff bringing their expertise and experience to consideration of complex issues.